reportportal/agent-python-behave/README.rst

 The :code:`behave.ini` file should have next mandatory fields under [report_portal] section:

 - :code:`api_key` - value could be found in the User Profile section
-- :code:`project` - name of project in Report Portal
+- :code:`project` - name of project in ReportPortal
-- :code:`endpoint` - address of Report Portal Server
+- :code:`endpoint` - address of ReportPortal Server

 Example of :code:`behave.ini`: